orefifa12/Route/docs/details.md

 ## Dijsktra's algorithm for method `route`

 This method will require you to search in the graph itself, and must also take into account the fact that the graph is weighted while searching for shortest paths.
-You will need to adapt Dijkstra's algorithm to accomplish this.
+You will need to use Dijkstra's algorithm to accomplish this.
 You can use the `java.util` data structure `PriorityQueue` with an appropriate `Comparator`.
 Note that this data structure does not support operations to change the priority of an element, so instead your implementation should simply `add` an element again any time a new shorter path is discovered, with the corresponding smaller distance.
 You may test correctness using `testRoute()` in JUnit.
+We discussed this code in class on December 4.

 The runtime complexity of your implementation should be at most $`O(N+M) \log(N))`$ where $`N`$ is the number of vertices in the graph, $`M`$ is the number of edges in the graph, and we are assuming that each vertex is connected to at most a constant number of other vertices due to the way we use the `PriorityQueue`.
 Note that the autograder has efficiency tests for full credit.